+Have you booked your surf camp but you’re not sure yet what to pack?
 Surfing is becoming increasingly popular, that’s for sure!
-There is all of a sudden a lot of new surfers, every year thousands of Dutch people go on a surfing holiday for the first time.
+There is all of a sudden a lot of new surfers, every year thousands of people go on a surfing holiday for the first time.
 A question we often get from ‘first-timers’ is: what should we actually take with us?
-To prepare you extra well for the summer to come, we would like to recommend the following essentials.
+To prepare yourselve for the summer ahead of you, we would like to recommend the following essentials.

 The SurfaWhile Essential Packing List: